 Interference: Interference: Division of amplitude and division of wavefront.
-Young's Double Slit experiment.
+Young'sDouble Slit experiment.
 Lloyd's Mirror and Fresnel's Biprism.
 Phase change on reflection: Stokes' treatment.
 Interference in Thin Films: parallel and wedge-shaped films.
 Fringes of equal inclination (Haidinger Fringes); Fringes of equal thickness (Fizeau Fringes).
 Newton's Rings: measurement of wavelength and refractive index.

-Michelson's Interferometer: Idea of form of fringes (no theory needed), Determination of wavelength, Wavelength difference, Refractive index, and Visibility of fringes.
+Michelson's Interferometer: Idea of form of fringes (no theory needed),Determination of wavelength, Wavelength difference, Refractive index, and Visibility of fringes.
 (3 Lectures)

 Diffraction: Fraunhofer diffraction- Single slit; Double Slit.
-Multiple slits and Diffraction grating.
+Multiple slits andDiffraction grating.
 Fresnel Diffraction: Half-period zones.
 Zone plate.
 Fresnel Diffraction pattern of a straight edge, a slit and a wire using half-period zone analysis.

 Polarization: Transverse nature of light waves.
-Plane polarized light - production and analysis.
-Circular and elliptical polarization.
-(5 Lectures)
+Plane polarized light - productionand analysis.
+Circular

 - Fundamentals of Optics, F.A Jenkins and H.E White, 1976, McGraw-Hill - Principles of Optics, B.K.
 Mathur, 1995, Gopal Printing - Fundamentals of Optics, H.R.
 Gulati and D.R.
 Khanna, 1991, R. Chand Publications - University Physics.
 F.W.
 Sears, M.W.
 Zemansky and H.D.
 Young.
 13/e, 1986.
-Addison-Wesley

-GE LAB: WAVES AND OPTICS
+Addison-Wesley - GE LAB: WAVES AND OPTICS

 - 1. To investigate the motion of coupled oscillators - 2.
 To determine the Frequency of an Electrically Maintained Tuning Fork by Melde's Experiment and to verify $\lambda^2 T$ Law/sonometer. - 3.
-To study Lissajous Figures - 4.
-Familiarization with Schuster's focussing; determination of angle of prism. - 5.
-To determine the Coefficient of Viscosity of water by Capillary Flow Method (Poiseuille's method). - 6.
+To determine the density of sonometer wire using a sonometer and verify n-l curve and verify the laws of string under tension. - 4.
+To study Lissajous Figures - 5.
+Familiarization with Schuster's focussing; determination of angle of prism. - 6.
 To determine the Refractive Index of the Material of a Prism using Sodium Light. - 7.
 To determine Dispersive Power of the Material of a Prism using Mercury/sodium Light - 8.
 To determine the value of Cauchy Constants. - 9.
 To determine the Resolving Power of a Prism. - 10.
 To determine wavelength of sodium light using Fresnel Biprism. - 11.
 To determine wavelength of sodium light using Newton's Rings. - 12.
 To determine the wavelength of Laser light using Diffraction of Single Slit. - 13.
 To determine wavelength of (1) Sodium and (2) Spectral lines of the Mercury light using plane diffraction Grating - 14.
 To determine the Resolving Power of a Plane Diffraction Grating. - 15.
 To measure the intensity using photosensor and laser in diffraction patterns of single and double slits.